Coronavirus and Cancer

 The above resource answers some of the common questions, like if I have cancer, am I at a higher risk?
 If I am a cancer survivor do I have an increased risk?
 How can a I protect myself from the risks?

-Here is another great resource by the Mesothelioma Center.
 As we continue to learn more about coronavirus, we are seeing that certain cancers and conditions present dangerous complications, including: lung cancer, mesothelioma, head and neck cancer or chronic obstructive pulmonary disease, according to the Mesothelioma Center.

-Beyond these resources, your doctor remains an excellent resource for understanding coronavirus and how to protect yourself from it.
+Your doctor remains an excellent resource for understanding coronavirus and how to protect yourself from it.
 However, at this point, as they will admit, no person has all of the answers on how to handle coronavirus.

 How to find peace amidst uncertainty